jshaffstall/PyPhysicsSandbox/README.md

 Also, being IDE agnostic, this library can be used with your favorite IDE.

+## In Use At

+If you use PyPhysicsSandbox, let me know where and I'll add you here.

+[Muskingum University](http://muskingum.edu/) for their Intro to Computer Science course

 ## Summary of Features

 pyPhysicsSandbox provides an easy Python interface to a rigid-body physics sandbox.
 Features include: